 Seeking Safety is an evidence-based model, with over 45 published research articles and consistently positive results and high satisfaction.
 It has been studied in a broad range of populations in terms of ethnic diversity, setting, and severity of trauma history and addiction.

 Seeking Safety is one of the most cost-effective models, especially for addiction.
 A government-based analysis, for example, indicates that it has 88% likelihood of benefit relevant to cost, which was the third highest of all 23 SUD models (higher than motivational interviewing, 63%; motivational enhancement therapy, 61%, and relapse prevention, 56%) (Washington State Institute for Public Policy, 2018).

 - A Training MOU is required to attend the Seeking Safety training.

 - Program Coordinators should download the Training MOU document below.
 Review the document with the proposed registered attendee and obtain all the required signatures.
-Once the document is signed, attendees should contact Debbie Mott to complete registration.
+Once the document is signed, registration can be completed by using the provided links.